yjose/elazizi.com/src/pages/about.md

 title: "About"
 ---

 > TL;DR: I'm Youssouf, a human first 🙌, from Morocco 🇲🇦.
-I'm a mobile tribe leader at Obytes and a core team member of the Geekblabla community.
+I'm a team leader at Obytes and a core team member of the Geekblabla community.
 I'm a believer in open-source and a part-time blogger.
 I mainly enjoy working with React and React Native.
 I like reading and listening to anything related to Software Development, Psychology and Human Behavior.
 I also enjoy playing soccer as well as walking and running.

 <br/>